krakenjs/zoid/README.md

 <button id="login">Log In</button>

 <script>
-    // Attach the component definition to our page, which will handle the business logic of the component and call the interface we defined before

-    var loginComponent = MyLoginComponent.attach({

     // When we enter the component, we'll pre-populate the email field if we were passed an email

-        onEnter: function() {
-            if (this.props.prefilledEmail) {
+    if (window.xchild.props.prefilledEmail) {
-                $('#email').val(this.props.prefilledEmail);
+        $('#email').val(window.xchild.props.prefilledEmail);
     }
-        }
-    });

     $('#login').on('click', function() {